 What is the most challenging aspect?

 Forcing yourself to learn something new or hard and not quitting midway or when you get stuck on something.
-With no one forcing you to be here sitting down and learning, getting up and leaving to do something more fun is super easy.
+With no one forcing you to be here, getting up and leaving to do something more fun is super easy.

 What do you like to do in the Bay Area?